Time-reversal symmetry breaking superconducting ground state in the doped Mott insulator on the honeycomb lattice: The variational ansatz

 Since the wavefunction Eq.(\ref{GTPS}) does not have a definite fermion number, we use the grand canonical ensemble, adding a chemical potential term to Eq.(\ref{tJ}) to control the average hole concentration.

 We use the imaginary time evolution method\cite{Gumethod} to update the GTPS from a random state.
-Then we use the weighted Grassmann-tensor-entanglement renormalization group (wGTERG) method\cite{GuGTPS,Gumethod} to calculate physical quantities.(See methods section for details.)
+Then we use the weighted Grassmann-tensor-entanglement renormalization group (wGTERG) method\cite{GuGTPS,Gumethod} to calculate physical quantities.(See appendix sections for details.)
 The total system size ranges up to $2\times 27^2$ sites and all calculations are performed with periodic boundary conditions.
-The largest virtual dimension of the GTPS considered was $12$.
-To ensure convergence of the wTERG method, we kept $D_{cut}$ (defined in Refs.~\cite{GuGTPS,Gumethod}) up to $130$ for $D=4,6,8,10$, which gave relative errors for physical quantities of order $10^{-3}$.
-For $D=12$, we kept $D_{cut}$ up to $152$.
+The largest virtual dimension of the GTPS considered is $12$.
+To ensure convergence of the wTERG method, we keep $D_{cut}$ (defined in Refs.~\cite{GuGTPS,Gumethod}) up to $130$ for $D=4,6,8,10$, which gives relative errors for physical quantities of order $10^{-3}$.
+For $D=12$, we keep $D_{cut}$ up to $152$.